MichaelAllen1966/2004_titanic/README.md

 1. Windows -> Open Anaconda prompt.
 Mac/linux -> Open a terminal

-2. Navigate to the BootComp/binder directory
+2. Navigate to the /binder directory

 3. Run the following command: conda env create -f environment.yml

 This will fetch and install the libraries in a conda environment 'titanic'

-4. To activate the bootcomp enviroment run the following command: conda activate rl_examples
+4. To activate the enviroment run the following command: conda activate titanic